lamberta/devkit-doc/examples/guide/event/once/readme.md

-## Events, on
+## Events, once

-This demo shows how to use publish and subscribe.
+This example shows how to use subscribe and receive a single event.

+Import device to get the width of the screen and the TextView class:
 ~~~
 import device;
 import ui.TextView as TextView;
 ~~~

-Create a view which publishes an event and a value, each time the view is clicked the value will be increased...
+Create a class which publishes an event:

 ~~~
 var PublishView = Class(TextView, function(supr) {